 - The buyer can work on building their credit by paying back the vendor.

-- Buyer can also build up equity in the property and use that to obtain a better setup with a more appealing mortgage rate.
+- Buyers can also build up equity in the property and use that to obtain a better setup with a more appealing mortgage rate.